CME211/notes/syllabus.md

 Note that *failure to submit* a single assignment corresponds to *at least* a full final letter grade deduction, simply by virtue of the fact that there are six full graded assignments each worth 10% of your final letter grade.

+### Re-grade requests
+Each student is granted 3 non-valid regrade requests.
+Unused regrade requests will be translated to a small amount of bonus points at the end of the quarter.
+A regrade request is only counted as used if the points were not awarded to the student.
+Regrade requests are made by submitting a GitHub issue in the homework submission repository and tagging or assigning the TA who graded the homework (not to be confused with the TA who pushed the homework feedback); you can find the TA who graded your feedback at the bottom of your homework feedback file.

 ## Final Project
 We allow students to showcase what they've learned cumulatively throughout the course via a final project, which will use a little bit of Python but will mostly be done in C++; the instructions for the final project will be given to you, i.e. you will not be free to choose your own final project.
 More details will be provided later in the